bio-miga/miga/manual/part2/distances.md

 The hAAI is the average amino acid identity between the highly conserved proteins of two genomes, as identified by
 [essential genes](../part5/workflow.md#essential-genes).
-It is used to estimate AAI for distant pairs, but it looses resolution between close relatives.
+It is used to estimate AAI for distant pairs, but it loses resolution between close relatives.
 This metric is completely bypassed in projects of [type clade](../part2/types.md#clade) as well as projects with the